abinit/pseudo_dojo/pseudo_dojo/pseudos/ONCVPSP-PBE-PDv0.3/README.md

 ## Xe

-  Require GW version

   * Xe.in: 5s-5p in valence.
 Two projectors for f to improve trasferability.
+    Require GW version

 ## Cs

-  * Cs-sp.in: logders are deviation from 2.5 H no ghosts to be seen however
+  * Cs-sp.in: (5s, 5p, 6s) in valence, 4f in core.
+    Use two f-projectors to improve transferability.
+    Require GW version.

 ## Ba